George Floyd protests in Los Angeles County, California: Sierra Madre

 On June 4, a few hundred people gathered at a rally at Sierra Vista Park in Sierra Madre, which included speeches and a sing-along.

 South Pasadena

 On June 10, over 100 protesters surrounded South Pasadena City Hall in solidarity and to demand police reform.
 The group that organized the protest, the South Pasadena Youth for Police Reform, compiled a list of 21 demands for amending and reforming what they believe to be an outdated structure for local law enforcement.

-Torrance

-On May 31, several hundred demonstrators held up signs and laid down on the ground at Torrance City Hall.

 Van Nuys

 On June 1, more than 100 people were arrested after police declared an unlawful assembly and began dispersing the crowd at a protest near the Valley Municipal Building in Van Nuys.
 Looting and vandalism occurred in the surrounding area as the crowd broke up.

 Walnut

 On June 1, more than 100 people attended a protest near Mt.
 San Antonio College in Walnut.
 Several of the protesters walked down to the Walnut/Diamond Bar Sheriff Station to continue their protest.